 A sample rank list to match at Hopkins with a desire to do your internship at Mercy Medical Center, Sinai or Medstar would look like the Rank Order List below (this list prefers Mercy over Sinai and Medstar).
 Note that you can rank the Joint programs which are the preferred spots only available to students coming to our residency program as well as the regular program which are the rest of the spots that are open to anyone:

 - Mercy IM Internship JOINT A/P program *

 - Sinai IM Internship Joint A/P program **

 - Medstar Union Memorial IM Internship JOINT A/P program ***

 - Medstar Union Memorial IM Internship regular program

 - If you wish to do an internship outside of Baltimore, your ranking of those programs would go in place of Mercy and Sinai.
 You may, of course, rank other internships in Baltimore.

-*The Mercy interview may be included in the afternoon on your Hopkins interview day.
+An interview at Mercy is not necessary for the preferred spots but a tour and information session may be included in the afternoon on your Hopkins interview day.

-**You must apply to and interview at Sinai to rank and be ranked by Sinai’s stand-alone internal medicine internship.
-We do not include a Sinai interview on the Hopkins interview day.
+You must apply to and interview at Sinai to rank and be ranked by Sinai’s stand-alone internal medicine internship.
+We may be able to include a Sinai interview the afternoon of your Hopkins interview day.